Travel Insurance New Zealand

 International travel insurance NZ from TATA AIG covers emergency evacuation from remote areas to the nearest hospital.
 We also cover your subsequent medical treatment until you recover.

-Steps to Follow to File a Claim
+Steps to File a Claim

-Initiate Travel Insurance Claim
+Initiate Travel Claim

 Documents Needed to File a Claim

-• Baggage Loss / Delay - Property Irregularity Report, airline correspondence, itemised list of lost items, invoices, or proof of ownership.
+• Baggage Loss or Delay - Attach Property Irregularity Report, airline confirmation, itemised loss list, invoices, and ownership proof.

 Important Contact Information for Claim Assistance